Builtin Functions and Constants¶

 Inlining a call is the act of taking the called function's body and ensuring that names and parameters have the same meaning as if it was called.

-'s body allows connecting unrealized goals to f
+f's body allows connecting unrealized goals to f's body.

 It does come with limitations: